Audemars Piguet Opens AP House Singapore

 The Convergence gets its name from the vertically integrated Louis Vuitton manufacture in Geneva that’s comprised of several workshops that have “converged” to create the watch.

 La Fabrique des Arts is dedicated to artisanal decoration and is responsible for the gem-setting, while La Fabrique des Boîtiers produced the Tambour case.
 And of course the movement was developed by La Fabrique du Temps (LFT), the primary Louis Vuitton watchmaking facility in Geneva.
-All of these workshops are located a few minutes from each other in the Geneva suburb of Plan-les-Ouates, home to numerous watchmakers besides Louis Vuitton.
+All of these workshops are located a few minutes from each other in the Geneva suburb of Meyrin, home to numerous watchmakers besides Louis Vuitton.

 The Convergence debuts in two variants, one in 18k pink gold with a polished front, and the other in platinum fronted by 795 snow-set diamonds totalling 1.71 carats.